elem86/data_viz/README.md

 # Data visualization weekend challenge

+## Project Description
+The project below was a weekend challenge organized by TripleTen.
+I decided to join the challenge to practice my data visualization skills.

 ## Data Description
 CQI maintains a web database that serves as a resource for coffee professionals and enthusiasts who are interested in learning about coffee quality and sustainability.
 The database includes a range of information on coffee production, processing, and sensory evaluation.
 It also contains data on coffee genetics, soil types, and other factors that can affect coffee quality.